CCBDA-UPC/Assignments-2025/Lab02.md

 ```
 Create a new file named `WordCountTensorFlow_2.py` that computes and prints the 10 most common words without punctuation characters as well as the total number of words remaining.

-**Q212: Copy and paste the output to `README.md`, a file that you will add to your repository.**
+> :question: **Question 2.12**: Copy and paste the output to `README.md`, a file that you will add to your repository.

 ### Task 2.1.3: Stop Words

-**Q213a: Why "Tensorflow" is not the most frequent word?
-Which are the Stop Words?** Include your answers in `README.md`.
+> :question: **Question 2.13a**: Why "Tensorflow" is not the most frequent word?
+Which are the Stop Words?
+Include your answers in `README.md`.

 When we work with text mining applications, we often hear of the term “Stop Word Removal."
 We can do it using the same `nltk` package: